Elite-Kode/elitebgs/README.md

 ## Credits

 For the CMDRs by a CMDR.
-Created by CMDR Garud for an awesome gaming community.
-Also, a great thanks to the developers of [EDDB](https://eddb.io/) without which this project would not have started.
+Created by [CMDR Garud](https://forums.frontier.co.uk/member.php/136073-Garud) for an awesome gaming community.
+A great thanks to the developers of [EDDB](https://eddb.io/) without which this project would not have started.
+Special mention for the awesome group I am in, [Knights of Karma](http://knightsofkarma.com/), whose members had to put up with me making no contribution during development.
+And last but not the least, [CMDR Blood Drunk](https://forums.frontier.co.uk/member.php/125031-Blood-Drunk), for making me MEAN and guiding me through all the troubles faced by me at all odd times!

 ## License